 Tip #2: Some people prefer every article of clothing to be quick-dry, but we just had regular cotton-spandex blends that we found to be fine.

-Tip #3: Ben’s were zip-off, but he never wore them as shorts.
+Tip #3: Ben’s trekking pants were zip-off, but he rarely wore them as shorts.
 In lower elevations it does get warm enough, though he never felt it was necessary.

 Tip #4: I (Katie) layered my leggings under my trekking pants when it was cold, and wore them on their own as a second pants option.
 Ben wore the same pair of trekking pants every day, but layered long underwear beneath when it got really cold.

 Tip #5: Umm, this one is personal, obviously.
-Go with how ever many you feel comfortable with.
+Go with how ever many pairs of underwear you feel comfortable with.
 We usually wore the same few pairs for trekking during the day (because they’re just going to get dirty, right?!), and had a couple clean pairs for at night.